nvimdev/lspsaga.nvim/README.md

     hide_keyword = true,
     show_file = true,
     folder_level = 2,
+    respect_root = false,
   },
 ```
 - `hide_keyword` default is true it will hide some keyword or tmp variable make symbols more clean
 - `folder_level` work with `show_file`
+- `respect_root` will respect lsp root if this is true will ignore the folder_level. if there is no
+  lsp client usage then fallback to folder_level

 <details>